krux/tcp-stream-kafka-producer/README.md

     curl localhost:9080/__status | jq .

 Also optionally, a `--heartbeat-topic` option may be passed.
-This topic name will be used for "heartbeat" checks of the Kafka cluster.
+This topic name will be used for "heart beat" checks of the Kafka cluster.
 When that topic cannot be written to, all open TCP listening ports will be closed until the Kafka cluster is available again (allowing upstream handlers to route around this listener).

 Example command line: